dannystewart/volumeHUD/README.md

 brew install dannystewart/apps/volumehud
 ```

 Just place it in your Applications folder (or wherever) and run it.
-It asks for permission to use notifications, but this is optional and only used to tell you when the app opens or quits.
 I hate gratuitous menu bar icons and I have no desire to inflict more of them upon myself or you, so there is no UI.
 You can quit the app by simply launching it again.

+It asks for permission to display notifications, but this is optional.
+A notification is displayed once on first run to say that it's started and tell you how to quit the app.
+After that, it's not shown again.
+There is still a notification when you quit, because otherwise it may be unclear that you did.

 To run on startup, you can add it to **System Settings** > **General** > **Login Items & Extensions** > **Open at Login**.